nahuelcastro/Autolim-Sales-Report-ML/README.md

 # Autolim-Sales-Report-ML
-Simple system to obtain a monthly report of the sales of autolim in mercadolibre.
+Simple system to obtain an internal monthly report of the sales of autolim in mercadolibre.
 Analyze the information of the sales.xlsx that mercadolibre provides